mrvishalg2004/round-1/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deployment on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+To deploy this project to Vercel, follow these steps:

+1. Push your code to a GitHub repository
+2. Log in to your Vercel account
+3. Click on "Add New" → "Project"
+4. Select the GitHub repository containing your project
+5. Configure the build settings:
+   - Framework Preset: Next.js
+   - Build Command: `npm run build`
+   - Output Directory: `.next`
+6. Click "Deploy"

+If you need to configure environment variables, you can add them in the Vercel project settings under the "Environment Variables" section.

+For troubleshooting deployment issues, check the Vercel build logs.